cleartext/ximpp-server/README.markdown

 * Setup the MySQL database on the localhost.
 * Fill the initial database schema.
 * Execute additional SQL statements from file `schema.sql`.
-* Generate SSH key and add it as a DeploymentKey on the GitHub.
 * Run `ssh github.com` and answer `yes` if it asks to add github to the list of known hosts.
 * On dev machine edit `fabfile.py` and add function which setup